nickhardiman/ansible-examples/README.md

 They all run locally and demonstrate how a little bit of ansible behaves.
 The playbooks are simple - no roles, no SSH, no remote hosts and mostly no privilege escalation (one exception is module-user.yml).

-I wrote these on Fedora.
+I wrote some of these on Fedora and others on Mac OS.
 My cross-platform testing is a big fat zero.
 I have no idea how they behave on Windows or other platforms.

 ### getting started

 * `sudo dnf install ansible git`
 * `git clone https://github.com/nickhardiman/ansible-examples`
+* `cd ansible-examples`
-* `ansible-playbook ansible-examples/ansible-facts.yml`
+* `ansible-playbook directive-gather_facts.yml`

 ### playbook